utmittal/pyramidal-action-party/DevGuide.md

 ### Commits
 Pretty please read the [Seven Rules to a great git commit](https://chris.beams.io/posts/git-commit/).
 Most importantly: Simple short header line, use imperative tense, more detail in the body if needed.

+## Databases
+If/when we come to integrating a database, best practice/necessity is to use [schema migrations](https://en.wikipedia.org/wiki/Schema_migration).
+Make sure you grok that when the time comes that you need to.

 Happy hunting and thanks for reading!